National Forum on Human Rights. Endorsing diverse Lithuania in Europe

 Margarita Jankauskaitė is a gender equality expert at the Center for Equality Advancement.
 For many years she has been researching various human rights issues such as gender equality in the society, politics, and employment.
 She also conducts trainings and research.
 At the moment she is a gender equality expert in the project “Everybody’s Talking: Work-Life Balance Goes Mainstream”.

 Gražina Ramanauskaitė is the Inspector of Journalist Ethics.

-Member of Advisory Board of Human Rights Monitoring Institute, political analyst, philosopher
+Advisor of Rector of Vilnius University, Member of the Board of Human Rights Monitoring Institute, political analyst, philosopher

 Director of Mental Health Perspectives, psychologist, human rights expert